 4. Fees & charges (especially the hidden ones!)

-The fees an exchange charges matters!
+The fees that a exchange charges matter!
 And they vary wildly, with many exchanges stowing hidden fees away where they aren’t so easy to notice.
 Most exchanges charge fees for crypto trades, so it’s a good idea to review and compare a few different exchanges to see which provides the most competitive fees.

 Be vigilant!
 Some exchanges may advertise that they charge no fees, only to take their cut from hidden currency conversion fees, their spreads, or listing their coins at prices that are higher than other exchanges.